Donrwalsh/game/README.md

 [] Obviously it would be great to use an actual database rather than one that is in memory.

 [] Devops shenanigans

+[] All this bar stuff shouldn't be top level.